cryptonitas/cryptonita/docs/break-vigenere.md

 [cryptonita](https://pypi.org/project/cryptonita/)
-is not magical and a little of brain is required from you, but it is a quite useful swiss army knife for break it and for cryptanalysis in general.
+is not magical and a little of brain is required from you, but it is a quite useful swiss army knife for breaking crypto.